w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 # Describe the Data

+The key question to ask is: does the data acquired satisfy the relevant requirements?

+- For instance, if age is an important field and the data does not reflect the entire age range, it may be wise to collect a different set of data.
+- This step also provides a basic understanding of the data on which subsequent steps will build.

-During this step, the data analyst examines the "gross" or "surface" properties of the acquired data and reports on the results, examining issues such as:
+The data analyst examines the "surface" properties of the acquired data, examining issues such as:

 - the format of the data,
 - the quantity of the data,